Executive Condo Review - Is It A Good Investment Property?

 Housing Grants for Executive Condos

-For eligible buyers of executive condos, they may receive up to $30,000 CPF Housing Grant depending on the level of their monthly household income.
+Eligible buyers of executive condos may receive up to $30,000 CPF Housing Grant depending on their monthly household income level.

 Families whose monthly household income is $10,000 or less will receive the maximum $30,000 housing grant.
 But those who exceed $12,000 will not get any as they are deemed to be in a better financial position to purchase an executive condo.
 The amount of EC housing grant given is based on the level of household income indicated in the table below: